BitcoinCacheMachine/BitcoinCacheMachine/README.md

 ./setup.sh
 ```

-Feel free to change the directory in which you store the BCM repository on your `admin_machine` (instead of ~/git/github/bcm).
-You may want to change your global git settings back to defaults so you won't download ALL git repos using TOR.
+Feel free to change the directory in which you store the BCM repository on your `admin_machine` (instead of `~/git/github/bcm`).
+You may want to change your global git settings back to defaults so you won't download ALL git repos using TOR (see command below).
 Note that the BCM git repo specifically is configured to use TOR for git push/pull operations.
 Note that future BCM versions will be accessible using [IPFS](https://ipfs.io/).

 ```bash
 git config --unset http.proxy